intelligent-machine-learning/dlrover/README.md

 By monitoring the workload of nodes and throughput, DLRover can diagnose the bottleneck of resource configuration.
-The common bottleneck contains node straggler, unbalanced workload of PS, insifficient CPU cores of nodes and the insifficient number of nodes.
+The common bottleneck contains node straggler, unbalanced workload of PS, insufficient CPU cores of nodes and the insufficient number of nodes.
 DLRover can improve the training performance by dynamic resource adjustment.

 We use the dataset of [Kaggle CRITEO](https://www.kaggle.com/c/criteo-display-ad-challenge) to train Wide&Deep and xDeepFM with 10 epoches on a K8s cluster.
-DLRover can migigate straggler to improve the training throughput and shorten the job competion time (JCT).
+DLRover can mitigate straggler to improve the training throughput and shorten the job competion time (JCT).

 <div align="center">